 This year’s climb will be held virtually due to COVID restrictions.
 Please use the registration link for more information.

-If you can’t make it on September 11, and simply wish to donate to our cause, click the Paypal link below.
+If you can’t make it on September 11, and simply wish to donate to our cause, click the Donate button below.
 All money donated benefits the FDNY Counseling Services Unit and the NFFF.

 Five Denver area firefighters met at 1999 Broadway in downtown Denver to climb 110 stories in full firefighting gear as a tribute to the 343 New York City firefighters who were killed in the line of duty at the World Trade Center.